daizutabi/takuhai/README.md

 An enhanced version of pelican-livereload.py from [1] and [2].

-Takuhai automatically builds a Pelican project when an article is modified and reload browser pages.
+Takuhai automatically builds a Pelican project and reloads browser pages when an article is modified.

 ## Reference